-In accordance with the Regulations, the Faculty of Social Sciences will continue to apply Regulation 67 to the extent that qualifying candidates must pass all their qualifying courses at the first attempt and on failing to so do, they will be asked to withdraw.
+In accordance with the Regulations, qualifying candidates must pass all their qualifying courses at the first attempt and on failing to so do, they will be asked to withdraw.

 - 1. The pass mark for a qualifying course is 50%. - 2.
 Qualifying candidates are required to pass both the examination component and the coursework component individually at 50% in order to be awarded a pass. - 3.
 In the instance whereby a student would have passed all but one of the qualifying courses, and where in that one course the mark attained was between 45 49%, an oral examination may be offered towards further assessing the qualifying candidate as part of the first attempt at the course.
-To this end, Regulation 67 is not violated.
-If the candidate refuses such an oral examination or fails the oral examination, then Regulation 67 will be applied and the candidate asked to withdraw.
+If the candidate refuses such an oral examination or fails the oral examination, then the candidate will be asked to withdraw.